 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 26,279 students took at least one online class at University of Florida.
-This is a decrease from the 30,795 students who took online classes the previous year.
+In 2019-2020, 49,050 students took at least one online class at University of Florida.
+This is an increase from the 24,310 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering University of Florida, here are some more schools you may be interested in knowing more about.

 - Purdue University - Main Campus